software-architects/learn-blazor/content/pages/lifecycle-methods.md

 ## Introduction

-If you create a Blazor page (*.cshtml*), Blazor will generate a C# class (see *obj/Debug/netstandard2.0/BlazorRazorComponents.g.cs*) from it.
+If you create a Blazor page (*.cshtml*), Blazor will generate a C# class (see *./obj/Debug/netstandard2.0/Pages*) from it.
 It is derived from `Microsoft.AspNetCore.Blazor.Components.BlazorComponent` ([source on GitHub](https://github.com/aspnet/Blazor/blob/release/0.1.0/src/Microsoft.AspNetCore.Blazor/Components/BlazorComponent.cs)).
 The class offers a bunch of virtual methods that you can override.

+{{% notice note %}}
+The fact that Blazor turns your *.cshtml* templates into C# classes is important.
+The templates do not exist at runtime.
+Blazor just deals with ordinary .NET types.
+{{% /notice %}}

+Some lifecycle hooks exist in a synchronous and an asynchronous version (e.g. `OnInit` and `OnInitAsync`).
+Make sure to use the asynchronous version if you need to perform asynchronous initialization tasks.
+This is important because Blazor will re-render the page once your asynchronous initialization finished and it will handle potential exceptions correctly.

 ## Methods to Override

 ### `OnInit` and `OnInitAsync`

 `OnInit` and `OnInitAsync` are invoked when the component is ready to start, having received its initial parameters from its parent in the render tree.
-Use the asynchronous version if you need to perform asynchronous initialization tasks.

-### `OnParametersSet`
+### `OnParametersSet` and `OnParametersSetAsync`

-`OnParametersSet` is invoked when the component has received parameters from its parent in the render tree, and the incoming values have been assigned to properties.
+`OnParametersSet` and `OnParametersSetAsync` is invoked when the component has received parameters from its parent in the render tree, and the incoming values have been assigned to properties.
+Note that these functions are also called during the component's first initialization (after `OnInit`).

+If you need to perform some tasks *before* parameters are set, you can override the virtual `SetParameters` method.
+However, make sure to call the base class' implementation of `Microsoft.AspNetCore.Blazor.Components.BlazorComponent`.

 ### `ShouldRender`

 You can override `ShouldRender` to suppress refreshing of the UI.
 If your implementation returns `true`, UI is refreshed.
 Otherwise, changes are not propagated to the UI.
+Note that an *initial* rendering is always performed, independent of the return value of `ShouldRender`.

 ## Implementing `IDisposable`